Dynamical Stability of Threshold Networks over Undirected Signed Graphs: Preliminaries

+We also define the \emph{global transition function} or simply \emph{the global rule} of the network as the map $F:Q^V \mapsto Q^V$ as $F(x)_i = f_i(x).$ The global transition function $F$ defines a dynamical system on the set of configurations.
+Given an initial condition $x^0 = x$, we define $x^t = F(x^{t-1})$ for all $t \geq 1$.
+The sequence of configurations $(x^t)_{t\geq 0}$ is called the \emph{orbit} of $x$.

-where $x(t) \in \{-1,1\}^{|V|}$ denotes the configuration of $\mathcal{T}$ at time step $t$, i.e., the assignation of values of $\{-1,1\}$ to each node of the network at time $t$.
-Given $i \in V$ a node of $\mathcal{T}$, let us denote by $N(i)$ the set of neighbors of $i$, i.e., its \emph{neighborhood} defined as $\{j \in V: \{i,j\} \in E\}$.
-Remark that the second case in the previous expression defines what to do in a tie case scenario, i.e., the case in which for some node $i$, the sum of the states of its neighbors is exactly $b_i$.
-For example, in the case of the majority rule, i.e., when $b_i = 0$, a tie case scenario happens if for some node $i$ the number of neighbors in state $1$ is the same as that of neighbors in state $-1$.
+Observe that the second case in \Cref{eq:1} defines what to do in a tie case scenario, i.e., the case in which for some node $i$, the sum of the states of its neighbors is exactly $b_i$.
+For example, the majority rule, i.e., when $b_i = 0$, a tie-case scenario happens if for some node $i$ the number of neighbors in state $1$ is the same as that of neighbors in state $-1$.
 Of course, this can only happen if a node has even degree.
-In that case, the previous definition can be modeled as positive loops in each node in the network.
 When the majority rule is defined in this way, it is usually called \emph{stable}.
-In addition, other \emph{tie-breaking} functions can be defined (see for example~\cite{concha2022complexity}).
-A very well studied case for the majority rule is known in the literature as \emph{crazy spin} or \emph{unstable}, in which a node changes its state if it is in a tie-case scenario instead of preserving it.
-Observe that when the degree of a node is even, this tie-breaking rule can be modeled as a negative loop.
-Unsurprisingly, the choice of the tie breaking rule has a great impact in the dynamics.
+In addition, other \emph{tie-breaking} functions can be defined.
+For instance, the majority rule is known in the literature as \emph{crazy spin} or \emph{unstable}, when a node changes its state in a tie-case scenario.
+Observe that the stable majority can be defined with a positive self-loop, while the unstable majority is defined with a negative one.
+Unsurprisingly, the choice of the tie breaking rule has a great impact on the dynamics.
 We illustrate this with the example in Figure~\ref{fig:stabvsunstab}.